MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-rounded-corners.md

 ## How to opt in to rounded corners

+### API definition

 If your app is not rounded by policy, you can optionally call our new API to allow your app to opt in to rounded corners.
-This API is expressed as enumeration values to be passed to the [**DwmSetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute) API, as shown in the new **DWM_WINDOW_CORNER_PREFERENCE** enumeration.
-This enumeration is defined in the [dwmapi.h header](/windows/win32/api/dwmapi/) and is available in the latest [Insider Preview SDK](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
+This API is expressed as enumeration values to be passed to the [**DwmSetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute) API, as shown in the new **DWM_WINDOW_CORNER_PREFERENCE** enumeration. **DWM_WINDOW_CORNER_PREFERENCE** is defined in the [dwmapi.h header](/windows/win32/api/dwmapi/) and is available in the latest [Insider Preview SDK](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

-> [!NOTE]
-> DwmSetWindowAttribute is a native API.
-If your app is based on .NET, you'll need to use [P/Invoke](/dotnet/standard/native-interop/pinvoke) to import dwmapi.dll so you can call it.

 | Enum value | Description |
 | --- | --- |